scotthankinson/cloudwatchCleaner/README.md

 # Cloudwatch Cleaner

-An example Serverless project to clean up old Cloudwatch Logs by setting automatically setting their retention period each night.
+An example Serverless project to clean up old Cloudwatch Logs by automatically setting their retention period each night if unset.
 It is currently configured to set ALL CloudWatch Log Groups to a retention period of 180 days, and to run once per night to check for new log groups.

 ## Required Configuration